MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 -   Configure a [multistep form](../getting-started/multistep-forms.md) using a Dataverse table with a step to allow users to pay.
 This step displays the payments control once configured in a later step.

 > [!IMPORTANT]
-> This feature requires [Power Pages website build version 9.5.10.x](/power-platform/released-versions/portals/pagesversion9510x).
-Please verify that the site has this build.
-Otherwise, the payments control will not show up on the site.
+> This feature requires [Power Pages website build version 9.5.10.x](/power-platform/released-versions/portals/pagesversion9510x) for the payments control to show on the site.

 ## Step 1: Install the package